ZainabOmar/Fcompany/README.md

 ## Usage:

--If you want to run the website on your local host you should build the application, since we are using angular2 and typescript the browser won't be able to read the files unless you translate it to him, that's why we use 'ng build':
+-Since we are using angular2 and typescript, we need to use 'ng build' and start running the website on the localhost:
 <br><br>
 <center>
 <img src="src/assets/img/ng.png">